cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 start sending a new key before the server needs to start making use of that key.

-For example, let's consider the same case as above, where the clients are initially sending only the `env` key, and the server now wants to introduce the `version` key.
-However, let's say that this is in an environment where the xDS server is controlled by one team and the clients are controlled by various other teams, so it's not feasible to force all clients to start sending the new `version` key all at once.
+For example, let's say that this transition scenario is occurring in an environment where the xDS server is controlled by one team and the clients are controlled by various other teams, so it's not feasible to force all clients to start sending the new `version` key all at once.
 But there is one particular client team that is eager to start using the new `version` key to differentiate the configs of their clients, and they don't want to wait for all of the other client teams to start sending the new key.

-Consider what happens if the server simply adds a variant of the resource with the new key:
+Consider what happens if the server simply adds a variant of the resource with the new key, while leaving the original resource variant in place:

 ```textproto
 // Existing variant for older clients that are not yet sending the